diddyholz/CPBoy/README.md

 You will need to have the [Hollyhock-2 CFW](https://github.com/SnailMath/hollyhock-2/) installed.
 After that just copy the most recent CPBoy.hkk from the releases tab into the root directory of your calculator.

-To load your Gameboy ROM, create a directory named "roms" and copy it to that directory on your calculator.
+To load your Gameboy ROM, create a directory named "roms" and copy it to that to "usr/CPBoy" directory on your calculator. (if the folders "usr" and "usr/CPBoy" do not exist, create them).

 The program should automatically detect the roms and create a selection menu.

 ## Controls